-3. When the windings reach the hex cap, begin a second layer atop the first layer.
-Work will now progress up the shaft but the direction of the windings will remain unchanged.
-For example, if the wire was being wound about the bolt in a clockwise fashion on the first layer, the clockwise motion would continue on the second, and all subsequent, layers.
+4. When the windings reach the hex cap, begin a second layer atop the first layer.
+Work will now progress towards the hex nut but the direction of the windings will remain unchanged.
+For example, if the wire was being wound about the bolt in a clockwise fashion on the first layer, the clockwise motion would continue on the second layer, and all subsequent layers.

-4. When the windings reach the 2 1/4" mark, begin wrapping the third layer, working towards the hex cap.
+5. When the windings reach the hex nut, begin wrapping the third layer, working towards the hex cap.